 - After that system starts to execute its first process initi and mounts the root file system.

-It is a software or operating system kernel that manages resources of embedded processors optimally and efficiently.
+It is a software or operating system kernel that manages the resources of embedded processors optimally and efficiently.
 The main core component of embedded Linux is the Linux Kernel.
-It is a layered operating system architecture that means it divides into two layers such as user space and kernel space memory space.
+It is a layered operating system architecture, which means it is divided into two layers: user space and kernel space memory space.

 It provides various services such as:

 - Process management ( Allocates CPU resources concurrently to processes/tasks through scheduler)

 - Process scheduling ( Schedules concurrently running process to run on the CPU using scheduling algorithms)

 - Memory management ( Manage memory for different processes through virtual memory support)

 - Interprocess communication (Sometimes tasks require to share data with each other and the interprocess communication feature provides this support through shared memory)

 - File management (Manage how information is stored and accessed by the system)

 - I/O management ( Supported through device drivers such as character, block, and USB device drivers)